EmmaO-531/hawkeye-assessment-card-game/README.md

 #### Extensibility
 - Jokers are included as an optional deck feature to show how extra card types can be introduced and handled by new game variations.

+### How to Run
+1. Ensure you have Python 3 installed
+2. Close the repository
+3. Run the desired game from the command line:
+4. Follow the on-screen prompts to play

 ### Future Improvements
 - **Assign a Purpose to Jokers:** Currently, jokers are optional and do not affect gameplay.
 Future versions could give them special roles or abilities to add strategic depth.
 - **GUI Enhancements:** Introduce a graphical interface for both games, with buttons, animations, colours, and sound effects, making the games more interactive and visually engaging.